What makes our training unique?

 You will hear back from us within 2 weeks of submitting your application.

-Students are asked to carefully clear their schedules for the ten weekend intensives and twenty Thursday evenings.
+Students are asked to carefully clear their schedules for the ten weekend intensives and scheduled Thursday evenings.
 90% of our training, whether in person or online, will take place live, and is designed for you to participate in real-time with plenty of large and small group interaction.
 The dynamic quality of special guests, lectures, and exercises happening during our sessions are extraordinarily valuable.
 Participation in the live sessions is required.

 That being said, we understand that illnesses and life circumstances still happen, and we will work with you if there are circumstances that must prevent you from attending part of one of the weekend intensives.
 Students are responsible for making up any missed hours of training.
 This may involve additional written assignments, obtaining notes/recordings from classmates, attending additional relevant workshops or possibly one-on-one time with a faculty member.
 All sessions will be recorded, and available to review for the following year.